 Dr. Dimino is committed to decreasing maternal mortality and improving public health even outside her role with Ob Hospitalist Group.
 She is a member of the board of directors for the Society of OB/GYN Hospitalists where she is also an editor and collaborator for the upcoming core competencies for OB/GYN hospitalists.
 She serves as a faculty member of the Texas AIM Plus Obstetric Hemorrhage Learning Collaborative to assist Texas hospitals with implementing AIM bundles to improve and standardize patient care during obstetrical emergencies.
 Dr. Dimino has had an active role with the Texas Medical Association for more than a decade and currently serves on their Council of Science and Public Health.
 She has participated in the TMA Texas Maternal Health Congress and has been a leader in coalescing ideas from physicians across the state to elevate maternal health.
 She is the chair of the Quality Committee for the Harris County Medical Society in Houston.
 She is also a member of the board of directors for The Health Museum in Houston.
 She has served on the Foundation Board of Directors since 2020.

 Kishin Kirpalani is CEO and owner of Plugg LLC.
 A native of New Jersey, Kishin and his wife Lilliana live in Manhattan with their two small children and two rescue dogs.
 Kishin’s company Plugg is a manufacturer of men’s woven pants whose clients include major retailers include Walmart, Kohls, Belk, and Sam’s Club.
 Kishin and his wife Lilliana lost their first child, a son, to preeclampsia.

-“My hope is that no parent would ever have to go through what we did”, says Kishin, “the Foundation does a wonderful job.
+“My hope is that no parent would ever have to go through what we did,” says Kishin.
+"The Foundation does a wonderful job.
 I hope to lend my business and entrepreneurial skills to further this mission.”

 Kishin’s interests include traveling and art, but his greatest joy is being a father.
 He has served on the Foundation Board of Directors since 2019.